ajmell7/AMATH-482/README.md

 # AMATH-482
-The repository contains five homework assignments from AMATH 482 - Computational Methods for Data Analysis.
-Each assignment contains a 6 page report along with accompanying MATLAB code, figures, and files.
+The repository contains five homework assignments completed by Alyssa Mell for AMATH 482 - Computational Methods for Data Analysis.
+Each assignment contains a 6 page report along with accompanying MATLAB and Python code, figures, and files.
+In order to learn more about each assignment, it is best to start by reading the reports titled AMATH_482_hw#.pdf within each folder.
+These papers provide details about each assignment as well as information about code implementation and development.